 Bruce Bailey, President and CEO

-Bruce Bailey serves as president and CEO of Tidelands Health, providing executive leadership for the three-hospital system.
+Bruce Bailey serves as president and CEO of Tidelands Health, providing executive leadership for the four-hospital system.
 Mr. Bailey began his career with the organization in 1999 after serving as administrator of Abbeville County Memorial Hospital in Abbeville, S.C., for six years.
 His previous experience also includes administrative responsibility at both long-term and acute-care health facilities in West Virginia, North Carolina and Virginia.
-In addition to his work with Tidelands Health, Mr. Bailey is a member of the national board of trustees for the American Hospital Association and chairman of the association’s Regional Policy Board 4.
-He has also served as chairman of the South Carolina Hospital Association board of directors and continues to serve on the board.
-He previously served as chairman of SCHA’s political action committee and workforce advisory committee.
-Mr. Bailey has served as co-chair of the SCHA reengineering steering committee, a statewide task force charged with reengineering the way care is delivered in South Carolina.
+In addition to his work with Tidelands Health, Mr. Bailey serves as a board member for the American Hospital Association’s Institute for Diversity and Health Equity and is co-chair of the South Carolina Hospital Association’s Equity, Diversity and Inclusion Council.
+He has served as a member of the AHA national board of trustees and chairman of the association’s Regional Policy Board 4.
+He is an active member and former chairman of the SCHA board of trustees and also serves as chairman of Solvent Networks, a division of SCHA that provides hospitals and health systems with business, operational and workforce support.
+Mr. Bailey has served as co-chair of the Alliance for a Healthier South Carolina, a coalition that seeks to improve health and health care in South Carolina.
 Mr. Bailey earned a bachelor’s degree in health care management and a master’s degree in health administration from the Medical College of Virginia in Richmond.

 Gayle Resetar, Executive Vice President and COO

 Gayle Resetar is executive vice president and chief operating officer of Tidelands Health.
 Ms. Resetar, who has day-to-day operational responsibility for the system, first joined the organization in 1990.
 She has held numerous positions, including assistant administrator at Tidelands Georgetown Memorial Hospital.
 She also led the construction and start-up effort for Tidelands Waccamaw Community Hospital, opening the facility in 2002.
+Ms. Resetar is a member of the South Carolina Hospital Association board of trustees and also sits on the American Hospital Association's Regional Policy Board 4.
 She is a fellow of the American College of Healthcare Executives and a past winner of ACHE’s Regents Award for recognition of the young health executive of the year in South Carolina.
-Ms. Resetar earned a bachelor's degree in business management from Fairmont State University in West Virginia.
-She completed a master's degree in health care administration at the University of South Carolina.
+She earned a bachelor's degree in business management from Fairmont State University in West Virginia and completed a master's degree in health care administration at the University of South Carolina.

 Beth Ward, Executive Vice President and CFO